akash0-real/CS-2201/README.md

 # CS-2201
-THis is my College repo of DBMS
+This is my College's repo of DBMS